Islamic Sciences and Culture Academy

+The academy has held more 19 international conferences and 46 national conferences.

 History

-This academy used to be the research department of the Islamic Propagation Office of Qom seminary.
-In the new structure approved in 2001, it was decided to organize all research academies and institutes under one center.
+This academy was formerly the research department of the Islamic Propagation Office of Qom Seminary.
+It was formed after the organization of other research academies and institutes in 2001.
 Finally, in 2005 in the supreme council for expansion of the ministry of Science, Research and Technology, four research centers were approved and the license of the Islamic Sciences and Culture Academy was granted.